-This module includes information on which operations to perform in which order and which tools and work centers to use in addition to which materials will be used in which operation.
+This module handles the information on which operations to perform in which order and which tools and work centers to use in addition to which materials will be used in which operation.

 The work centers where the operations within the scope of the Routing Management module are carried out, the machine and personnel capacities in these work centers, the cost/cost types of the machines and the personnel are extremely important in terms of capacity planning and production costs.
-Working hours and capacity of work centers directly affect the scheduling and cost of production orders.
-In the module, the factory calendar can be used for all work centers, and the work schedule of each work center can be customized.
+Working hours and the capacity of work centers directly affect the scheduling and cost of production orders.
+In this module, the factory calendar and work schedule can be used for all work centers, and each work center can be customized.

 The following chart shows the integration of the Routing Management module in the system.

 BOM AND VARIANT MANAGEMENT

 The Bill of Material Management module, which can be used parallel to the Routing Management module, where lists of components to be used in production processes are defined.
 In the route definition, these components and related operations are mutually combined.
 The detailed planning in the module allows the components to be assigned to the relevant operations.
 This assignment then forms the foundation of precise and accurate material requirement planning.
 Material supply can be planned to take place at the start of production or as a special process.
 This data is also used in all other stages of production up to purchase.